-The Print Partner Glossary: Key Words and Phrases in the Print Industry
+Print Partner's Glossary: Key Words and Phrases in the Print Industry

 The Print Partner Glossary_Web Banner

-The world of print management can be an overwhelming place to navigate.
+The world of print management can be an overwhelming field to navigate.
 The jargon we use on a daily basis can be confusing to those less familiar with our industry.

 We’ve compiled a list of our most common words and phrases to help you on your print journey.
 By referring to this glossary, both newbies and industry veterans will be better equipped to understand the world of print.